MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 ### Dataflow
 <!--
 - If your scenario doesn't include data, title this section "Workflow".
-- Add a numbered list for the steps in your dataflow or workflow.
+- Add a numbered list for the steps in your architecture diagram.
 -->

 The following dataflow corresponds to the previous diagram: